freeCodeCamp/guide/src/pages/nodejs/file-system/index.md

 * Delete files
 * Rename files

 The ```fs.readFile()``` method is used to read files on your computer.
+It takes three argument - filename, encoding and a call back function.

-Node.js code to read file asynchronously from your computer and return the content to the console.
+Node.js code to read file from your computer and return the content to the console.

 ```javascript
 var fs = require('fs');